I took a first crack yesterday at Governor McRory's attack on higher education in North Carolina. Make no mistake - that is what it was.

 scientific hurdle for constructing regulations that are technically based and

-, with a single government entity tak-
+simple to understand and implement, with a single government entity tak-

 ing responsibility for overseeing the process.
 In individual cases, the best